 Access library databases, ebooks, journals, journal articles, and streaming video from off campus.

-1) select a resource from a Research Guide or the library website
+1) select a resource from Databases A-Z or a Research Guide (ex.
+EBSCOhost)

 2) on the “EzPproxy” login screen